-CHN supports building on the bipartisan momentum garnered in the 115th Congress and, moving forward, pushing for sentencing reform legislation that specifically addresses front-end drivers of mass incarceration that have led to overcrowding and overspending at the federal level on over-criminalization.
+CHN supports sentencing reform legislation that specifically addresses front-end drivers of mass incarceration that have led to overcrowding and overspending at the federal level on over-criminalization.

 CHN supports the elimination of mandatory minimum sentencing laws for all drug-related crimes.